This is the week your period is due – or late.

-A yolk sac will nourish your developing baby, and is usually the first structure visible inside the gestational sac.
+A yolk sac that nourishes your developing baby is usually the first structure visible inside the gestational sac.

-The yolk sac can usually be seen at week 5 of pregnancy, and will disappear around week 12 of pregnancy, when it will be absorbed into the gut of the embryo.
+The yolk sac can usually be seen at week 5 of pregnancy and will disappear at the start of your second trimester when it will be absorbed into the gut of the embryo.